adamcik/media-progress-timer/README.md

 - Uses ``requestAnimationFrame`` for performance / battery friendly updates.
 - Supports a legacy ``setTimeout`` based fallback mode.

-Obviously there is still a chance the remote side and the web application drifting, but with these measures in place polling code that resynchronizes can be run a lot less frequently.
+Obviously there is still a chance that the remote side and the web application drift apart.
+With these measures polling code that resynchronizes can be run a lot less frequently, possibly even removed.

 Install
 -------